Emerging Talent Programme

 Fiona Deal, Executive Director of People & Technology, Network Homes

 The Emerging Talent Programme will help shape London’s future success.
 It’s an exciting opportunity to help unearth and develop future leaders in our great city and will help us boost diversity and inclusivity.
 Peabody has always put great emphasis on collaboration, sharing expertise, and nurturing talent and we’re pleased to continue this in partnership with Future of London.

 Andrea Gordon, Director of HR, Peabody

 I am delighted that we are able to be part of co-creating the emerging talent programme to harness the abundance of diverse expertise and knowledge in London.
 We absolutely recognise the need to, and are committed to, increasing diversity and inclusivity across the sector, and very much look forward to doing more with Future of London.

 Working in estate regeneration for the last 20 years has given us a unique understanding of the challenges city living can bring, which is why we are so proud to be a part of this programme.
 Not only does this initiative seek to address the lack of diversity within our industry, it also provides candidates with access to a diverse range of skills and valuable experience through in-depth secondments, demonstrating the range of career opportunities the housebuilding sector can offer.

 Greg Hill, Deputy CEO, Hill Group

-Future of London and Altair are currently looking for public- and private-sector organisations to offer six-eight-month placements to candidates on the programme from 2021.
+Future of London and Altair are currently looking for public- and private-sector organisations to offer six to nine month placements to candidates on the programme from 2021.
 For more information contact Nicola Mathers.